MuthuCapz/fishfy_Admin_app/README.md

-# Fish Delivery Admin App
+# Fresh Fish Delivery Admin App

 ## Overview
 Welcome to the Fresh Fish Delivery Admin App!
 This Android application, built using Kotlin and ViewBinding in Android Studio.
 Leveraging Firebase Realtime Database